How & When the Trump Presidency Could End, Part Two

 Furthermore, Mueller gathered substantial evidence that Trump deliberately acted to impede investigations into Russian election interference.
-As the Mueller Report notes, the US federalof Obstruction of Justice – essentially, making deliberate attempts to influence or impede a criminal investigation – consists of three critical elements:
+As the Mueller Report notes, the USof Obstruction of Justice – essentially, making deliberate attempts to influence or impede a criminal investigation – consists of three critical elements:

 - An obstructive act (any action that does or reasonably could hinder the investigation)

 - A connection between the obstructive act and an official judicial proceeding

 - Corrupt intent (such as a desire to impede the investigation for personal gain)